-- Go to the Student Loans website and log in using the student's FSA ID Username and FSA ID Password.
+- Go to the Student Loans website and log in use the student's FSA ID Username and FSA ID Password.

-- Visit "Complete Entrance Counseling (Entrance, Financial Awareness, Exit)" and follow instructions for completing requirement.
+- Visit 'Complete Entrance Counseling (Entrance, Financial Awareness, Exit)' and follow instructions.

 After successful completion of the Exit Counseling, the Office of Financial Aid and Scholarships will receive electronic confirmation of this requirement.

-A student can view his/her completed Exit Counseling requirement via the National Student Loan Data System (NSLDS)
+A student can view his/her completed Exit Counseling via the National Student Loan Data System (NSLDS)

-If a student is unable to complete the online exit counseling, he/she may contact the Office of Financial Aid and Scholarships at 909-537-5227 to schedule an in-person exit counseling.
+If a student is unable to complete an online exit counseling, then he/she may contact the Office of Financial Aid and Scholarships at 909-537-5227 to schedule an in-person exit counseling session.